smlnj/benchmarks/README.md

 ## The Benchmark Programs

 The following is a brief description of each benchmark program.
-The programs are listed in alphabetical order.
+The programs are listed by directory name in alphabetical order.

 ### `barnes-hut`

+This program is a port of the "Barnes-Hut" N-Body code.
+It is based on the third release of the C version written by Joshua E. Barnes.

 ### `boyer`